abulzunayed/C_plus_plus_Projects/Virtual paint board with OpenCV- CMake/Readme.md

 First, the webcam creates a virtual open board, then the program automatically picks up the color from the webcam-detected pen color.
 Finally, the program creates a pointer and we can able to write on the virtual board of webcam.**

-- The OpenCV libraries on CMake cross-platform with Visual Studio Code have been used.

--The following tasks were implemented :
+- What have I learned from implementing this project ??
      - Capture webcam video.
      - Find pen color from webcam-detected pen.
      - Detect and color picker.
      - Create a contour of images.
      - Create a pointer on the virtual board.
      - Draw canvas with the pointer.

  - Prerequisites environment: VS code editor, Visual Studio compiler 2022, CMake build engine V_3.30.0, OpenCV library v_4.10.0 windows.